-- The Enel is on both sides — his electricity is yellow in the manga and pale blue in the anime.
+- Enel is on both sides — canonically, his electricity is yellow in the manga, and pale blue in the anime and video games.

 - In Dragon Ball Z the auras of Saiyans in the Super Saiyan 2 and 3 forms (as well as Vegetto in his Super Saiyan form, and Gohan post-Elder Kai powerup) crackle with blue lightning.
 In some of the games, it's yellow, however.

 - In Zatch Bell!, Zatch uses yellow lightning while his twin brother uses blue.

 - Erio Mondial from Magical Girl Lyrical Nanoha StrikerS has yellow as his magic color, but when he uses lightning magic, his body and/or his weapon are surrounded by blue sparks.
 Fate taught him her spell Thunder Rage, but his version is blue in contrast to Fate's yellow (and it looks completely different, anyway).
 And Signum taught him her spell Shiden Issen, hers is a fire-elemental sword slash.
 His version is a lightning-elemental punch; when he charges it, his arm is surrounded by blue sparks, the impact of the punch creates a yellow explosion with yellow lightnings, and when it's over, his arm is surrounded with blue sparks again.